sahirbhatnagar/casebase/cran-comments.md

 ## Resubmission

 This is a resubmission.
-We corrected the maintainer email address and updated the data field in the DESCRIPTION file.
+We corrected the maintainer email address, updated the data field in the DESCRIPTION file, and fixed a broken URL in our vignette.

 ## Test environments